mithunkumarc/object-oriented/1 solid-principle.md

           a class must be given single resposibility : eg : class for database connection
             eg : class for transaction

+	    eg : class Employee:
+	    		name
+			id
+			address
+			isEligibleForPromotion() -> not resp of employee so move this to HR dept calculateIncomeTax() -> not responsibility of employee so move this to Finance dept

+			class HR:
+				isEligibleForPromotion(Employee e)

+			class FinanceDept:
+				calculateIncomeTax(Employee e)

 open closed principle :